Ependelope53/SujandraRobot/README.md

 A modular Telegram Python bot running on python3 with a sqlalchemy database.

-Originally a SaitamaRobot fork, AstrakoBot evolved further and was built to be more robust.
+Originally a SaitamaRobot fork, Sujandra Robot evolved further and was built to be more robust.

-Can be found on telegram as [AstrakoBot](https://t.me/AstrakoBot).
+Can be found on telegram as [SujandraRobot](https://t.me/SujandraRobot).

-The Support group can be reached out to at [AstrakoBotSupport](https://t.me/AstrakoBotSupport), where you can ask for help about [AstrakoBot](https://t.me/AstrakoBot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support Channel [Kutipan Kata](https://t.me/kutipankataaa), where you can ask for help about [Sujandra Robot](https://t.me/SujandraRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 News channel as at [One Punch Updates](https://t.me/OnePunchUpdates)